mMontu/vim-jumpmethod/README.md

 Modified by [RobertCWebb](https://github.com/RobertCWebb/vim-jumpmethod) in the following ways:

 * Added Test.cs as a C# file to test on.
-Fixes listed below reference it
+The fixes listed below reference it
 * Fixed: In Func1() there were false positives where `if` or `using` statements span multiple lines
 * Fixed: Func2() failed to hit before due to the template definition
 * Fixed: Func3() failed to hit because a comment contained the word "if"